 What is your selection process like when choosing partners to work with?
 Are you involved in the development of the video itself?

-We look to work with the partners that have the best skills, expertise and experience to help us deliver our projects.
+DD: We look to work with the partners that have the best skills, expertise and experience to help us deliver our projects.
 For this film, we selected a production house from the UK who are known for their documentary filmmaking.
 Working with them closely, a small crew traveled to the remote area.
 Access is challenging and a small crew was the best way to get into the region.
 Fortunately, we had Land Rovers at our disposal to help us tackle the terrain.